Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Model

-The set of available actions for the consumer, $A_c(h)$, is given by: \begin{itemize} \item at a node $h=(p_1,p_2)\in T_1$, $A_c(h)=\{prepurchase, wait\}$; \item at a node $h=( (p_1,p_2),wait,\omega) \in T_2$, $A_c(h)=\{buy, reject\}$; \end{itemize}
+The set of available actions for the consumer, $A_c(h)$, is given by: \begin{itemize} \item at a node $h=(p_1,p_2)\in T_1$, $A_c(h)=\{prepurchase, wait\}$; \item at a node $h=\big( (p_1,p_2),wait,\omega \big) \in T_2$, $A_c(h)=\{buy, reject\}$. \end{itemize}

-Let $Z$ be the set that collects all terminal nodes of the game form.
-For a consumer with loss aversion, her material payoff function is defined as a set-valued function, $g_c:Z\to K\subseteq \mathbb{R}^2$.
-On the other hand, the seller's material payoff function, defined as $g_s:Z\to \mathbb{R}_+$, assigns a profit level to each terminal node.
-For instance at the terminal node $z=\left((p_1,p_2), prepurchase,H\right)$, the consumer's material payoff is $g_c(z)=(H, -p_1)$ and the seller's material payoff is $g_s(z)=p_1$.
+Let $Z$ be the set containing all terminal nodes.
+The consumer's \emph{material payoff function}, $g_c:Z\to K\subseteq \mathbb{R}^2$, maps each terminal node to a vector-valued material payoff, denoted as $k=(k^V,k^M)\in K $.
+It consists of two dimensions: the (consumption) \emph{value dimension} ($k^V$) and the \emph{monetary dimension} ($k^M$).
+The former stems from the consumption utility, while the latter, which is non-positive, is derived from financial expenditures.
+On the other hand, the seller's \emph{material payoff} function, defined as $g_s:Z\to \mathbb{R}$, assigns a profit level to each terminal node.\footnote{Assume that the seller will discard the unsold good.} For instance, at the terminal node $z=\left((p_1,p_2), prepurchase,H\right)$, the consumer's material payoff is $g_c(z)=(H, -p_1)$ and the seller's material payoff is $g_s(z)=p_1$.